acmeair/acmeair-nodejs/README.md

 Name | Default | Meaning
 --- | --- | ---
 dbtype | mongo | You can switch betweeen mongo and cloudant for datastore choices.
-Default is MongoDB.
 When running on Bluemix, dbtype is automactially discovered from the service the application is bound to.
 AUTH_SERVICE |  | By default, there is only one main NodeJS application for all logics.
 When defined, in the format of host:port, it enables Micro-Service mode, main NodeJS application delegates to authorization service NodeJS application hosted on host:port.